 This post contains affiliate links.
 Please see our disclosure policy.

-Homemade ketchup in small jar on platter with burger and fries.
+Homemade ketchup in a small glass jar next to a burger and some fries.

 Bright cut up tomatoes on a cutting board.